Monday, March 30, 2026

 The sinner By Sierra Simone

 The Sinner is the second installment of the Priest Series.
 Unlike his brother, Sean Bell wants nothing to do with God, the church, or any other part of it.
 Then, in true God fashion, he runs into Zanny.
-His brother's little sister, who is not so little anymore.
+His best friend's little sister, who is not so little anymore.
 She is breathtakingly gorgeous.
 He insistently remind himself that he must stay away from her; she is too young for him, way too young.
 Although he knows he should stay away, little Zany is practicing to become a nun; she has one final test she must pass, and that is to learn about sex.
 Who better to turn to than your brother's best friend?
 Someone you've known all your life and trust completely, what could possibly go wrong?

 I’m a sinner with a dimpled smile and perfect hair, and I know how to make sin feel like heaven. ðŸ« ðŸ« ðŸ«